Walter Kiernan: Radio and television

 Kiernan began a news program on WJZ radio in New York City in 1943.
 He hosted several daytime chat and commentary programs on both radio and television throughout the late 1940s and early 1950s, including Kiernan's Corner (1948), Sparring Partners (1949), What's the Story (1951-1953), Who Said That?
 (1951-1954), I've Got a Secret (1952), Who's the Boss?
 (1954), and history show Stroke of Fate (1952–1953).
 After the relative success of Stroke of Fate, he began co-hosting NBC Radio's long-running news magazine, Monitor.
 Kiernan co-hosted Monitor from 1955 to 1960, when the program's format was dramatically changed.

 A familiar baritone voice on New York radio for many years, Kiernan's commentary program on WOR Radio's, One Man's Opinion, was heard daily, in addition to co-anchoring WOR-TV's local evening news.
 He was also a past president of the Catholic Actors Guild in New York.
 In more national issues he was an early outspoken critic of United States policy in Vietnam, raising objections as early as 1965, and later covering the Paris peace talks.

 Kiernan was most remembered in political circles for his reporting of every national political convention from 1940 through 1972.
 Kiernan retired from journalism after covering the 1968 Republican Convention in Miami.

 Personal life and death

-Kiernan was marred to the former Helen Hastings at the time of his death.
+Kiernan was married to the former Helen Hastings at the time of his death.
 He had three sons.
 He died on January 8, 1978, in Daytona Beach, Florida, aged 75.